kubernetes/k8s.io/infra/aws/terraform/prow-build-cluster/docs/GitOps.md

 ## Known Issues

 Flux Helm Releases can ocassionally fail with `upgrade retries exhausted` error (so far it happend once in the span of two months).
-It's a [know issue]([upgrade retries exhausted](https://github.com/fluxcd/helm-controller/issues/454)https://github.com/fluxcd/helm-controller/issues/454) and workaround for now is following:
+It's a [know issue](https://github.com/fluxcd/helm-controller/issues/454) and the workaround for now is following:
 ```bash
 flux suspend hr <release_name>
 flux resume hr <release_name>